irshad281/UtilityPackage/README.md

 UtilityPackage offers many things here are the details and usage examples.
 ## Installation
 ## Swift Package Manager
-Go to `File | Swift Packages | Add Package Dependency...` in Xcode and search for "UtilityPackage". or
+Go to `File | Swift Packages | Add Package Dependency...` in Xcode and search for "UtilityPackage".
 ```swift
 let package = Package(
     dependencies: [